Supply and demand zones can identify mega reversal trades, but like all technical concepts, the success rate of zones can be improved further.

 So, why do so many orders gather at S&R?

-Mainly ’cause support and resistance levels are super famous these days.
+Mainly because support and resistance levels are famous these days.

-The idea of support and resistance has become such a big deal for traders that loads of ’em place buy and sell orders at these levels, expecting price will do an about-face.
+The idea of support and resistance has become such a big deal for traders that many will place buy and sell orders at these levels, expecting price will reverse.
 And sometimes it does, which just reinforces their belief in the level’s validity.

 In a way, the S&R turns into a self-fulfilling prophecy: